PovertyAction/guides/CleaningGuide/01 Raw Survey Data Management/02 Data Structure and Reshaping.md

 For more guidance on what “wide” and “long” datasets are, and how to reshape type `help reshape` in Stata.

 ## Alternative to Reshaping
-Reshaping is a very computationally intensive command and if you are dealing with a large data set you will quickly find that using `reshape` can take an excessively long time or even break the current Stata session.
+Reshaping is a very computationally intensive command.
+If you are dealing with a large data set you will quickly find that using `reshape` can take an excessively long time or even break the current Stata session.
 There is an alternative way to manually code a `reshape` using `expand` and `replace`, that has the benefits of running much faster.
 It also provides an understanding of how a `reshape` transforms your data structure.

 Going from a wide dataset by person to a long datset by person-month.
 The variables we want to reshape are income and expenditures.